Frequently

 It’s about understanding your patterns with precision and building ways of working that are realistic, sustainable, and effective for you.

-• Start with a focused 30-minute session.
+• Start with a focused 30-minute discovery session (under Coaching).

 • what would create immediate traction

-You’ll leave with clarity and a concrete next step, whether we work together or not.
+You will leave with clarity and a concrete next step, whether we work together or not.